-- 1. Support USDA funding conservation cost-share programs with local farmer-elected committee oversight. - 2.
-Support the Natural Resources Conservation Service (NRCS) to provide technical and financial assistance and educational resource planning programs to agricultural producers to help them meet society's expectations for clean water, clean air and healthy land.
+Support USDA funding conservation cost-share programs with local farmer-elected committee oversight.

+- 2. Support the Natural Resources Conservation Service (NRCS) to provide technical and financial assistance and educational resource planning programs to agricultural producers to help them meet society's expectations for clean water, clean air and healthy land.
 Support: - a) Congress and USDA to ensure that adequate technical assistance is available to agricultural producers to help them address conservation challenges. - b) Congress and USDA to look at a long-term view of budgeting for technical assistance that balances national priorities with local needs. - c) USDA to explore the use of multi-year agreements when arranging Technical Service Providers (TSPs) to address year-to-year fluctuation of financial assistance. - 3.
 Support compensating producers who already utilize conservation practices in the event that a portion of future program payments are based on switching to such conservation practices. - 4.
 Support matching federal funds to state and local governments for research and education to adapt conservation practices to a modern agriculture. - 5.
-Oppose the public use of private lands enrolled in conservation programs without owners permission. - 6.
-Funds should be made available for agricultural uses from Environmental Quality Incentive Program (EQIP) on a cost-share basis for environmental conservation practices. - 7.
-Support voluntary programs that create environmental incentive payments for implementation of conservation practices. - 8.
+Funds should be made available for agricultural uses from Environmental Quality Incentive Program (EQIP) on a cost-share basis for environmental conservation practices. - 6.
+Support voluntary programs that create environmental incentive payments for implementation of conservation practices. - 7.
 Support conservation compliance by: - a) Encourage conservation plans to incorporate sound acceptable cultural practices for the area and provide for the economic capability of the producer to implement the plan according to a defined timetable. - b) Using Title I programs to implement USDA conservation compliance. - c) Support that the necessary resources to adequately and fairly implement the conservation compliance requirements of current and future farm acts, including continued research to update the universal soil loss equation. - d) Penalties assessed to commodity program participants, under the conservation provisions of the Farm Bill, should only be the amount of the payments received on the tract found to be out of compliance.

-9. NCGA priorities in developing conservation compliance guidelines are:
+8. NCGA priorities in developing conservation compliance guidelines are: